Camelot (musical): Act I

-In the jousting match Lancelot easily defeats all three knights.
+In the jousting match, Lancelot easily defeats all three knights.
 He wounds Sir Lionel, who fights him last, so badly that the crowd thinks he is dead.
-But the dismay of the crowd turns to awe as Lancelot's distraught cries for Sir Lionel to live seemingly resurrect a dead man.
-Whether the miracle is actual or not, all the court believes in it and all the knights and ladies bow or curtsey to Lancelot to do homage to him as he passes by.
-Guenevere also curtsies to him, he kneels before her, their eyes lock and they seem to both see something in one another's eyes that neither saw there before.
-Arthur sees them seeing one another.
-In the scenes that follow, Guenevere is torn between her new love for Lancelot and her love and loyalty for Arthur, and wishes Lancelot would leave Camelot ("Before I Gaze at You Again").
-By some unfortunate twist of fate, Lancelot, in spite of his boasts that he is immune to pleasures of the flesh, is also madly in love with Guenevere and is similarly torn by the conflict between this love and his devotion to Arthur.
-Arthur makes Lancelot a Knight of the Round Table.
-As it happens, the shrewd King Arthur guesses that Lancelot and Guenevere have feelings for each other, but hopes it will blow over, as he does not wish to upset the tranquility of Camelot.
-He soliloquizes to his sword Excalibur, that they will rise to the challenges they will all face, together.
+But the dismay of the crowd turns to awe as Lancelot's distraught cries for Sir Lionel to live seem to resurrect a dead man.
+Whether it is an actual miracle or not, the entire court believes it to be one, and all the knights and ladies bow or curtsy to Lancelot, paying homage to him as he passes by.
+Guenevere curtsies to him, too, and as he kneels before her, their eyes lock, and both seem to realize something that neither understood before.
+Arthur notices their silent exchange.
+In the scenes that follow, Guenevere is torn between her new love for Lancelot and her love and loyalty for Arthur.
+She wishes Lancelot would leave Camelot (“Before I Gaze at You Again”).
+In spite of Lancelot's boasts that he is immune to pleasures of the flesh, he is also madly in love with Guenevere and also torn by the conflict between that love and his devotion to Arthur, who makes Lancelot a Knight of the Round Table.
+Arthur, realizing that Lancelot and Guenevere have feelings for each other, hopes it will blow over and soliloquizes to his sword Excalibur that they will rise to the challenges they will all face together.